robokrishan/entropy-systems-s3-water-firmware/README.md

 Lower limit → nozzle fully deployed
 ```

-The switches are currently configured as active-low inputs using GPIO pull-ups:
+The switches are configured as active-low inputs using GPIO pull-ups:

 ```text
 Released → HIGH